opencypher/website/_posts/blog/2017-07-17-ocig1-MANDATORY-MATCH-blog.markdown

 ---

 As announced in the [Executive Summary](http://www.opencypher.org/blog/2017/07/14/ocig1-exec-summary-blog/) for the [First oCIG (openCypher Implementers Group) Meeting](http://www.opencypher.org/ocig1), the decision was taken to add to the language a new variant of the `MATCH` clause, called `MANDATORY MATCH`.
+`MANDATORY MATCH` is, in effect, a sibling of the `OPTIONAL MATCH` clause.

 We discuss below a motivating use case for `MANDATORY MATCH`, after which we describe how it works, summarise the benefits and conclude with some related considerations.